kestra-io/docs/docs/developer-guide/inputs/README.md

 Must be a valid full [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) duration from a text string such as `PT5M6S`.

 ### `FILE`
 Must be a file sent with `multipart/form-data`.
 All the files are automatically uploaded to `Storage` and are available for further tasks.
 The return will be a fully qualified url with the form `kestra:///.../.../`.
-Kestra is able to handle this url and this input can be passed as is to task.
+Kestra is able to handle this url and this input can be passed as is to tasks.

 ### `JSON`
-Must be a valid json as string and will be converted to typed form.
+Must be a valid JSON as string and will be converted to typed form.

 ### `URI`
-Must be a valid uri and will be kept as a string.
+Must be a valid URI and will be kept as a string.

 ## Input properties
 These are the properties available for all input types :

 ### `name`
-The input name to be used with vars <code v-pre>{{ inputs.my-name }}</code>
+The input name to be used with vars <code v-pre>{{ inputs.my-name }}</code>.

 ### `required`
 If the input is required.
-If required, no defaults value and no input provide, the execution will not be created.
+If required and no defaults value or no input provided, the execution will not be created.

 ### `defaults`
 The default value if no input is provided.
 Must be a string.

 ### `description`
-A markdown description in order to document the inputs.
+A markdown description in order to document the input.

 ## Nested Inputs

-If you use a `.` inside the name of the inputs, the input will be nested.
+If you use a `.` inside the name of an input, the input will be nested.
 For example, when you declated the input with:
 ```yaml
   - name: nested.string
     type: STRING